eclipse/epsilon-website/n/mkdocs/docs/doc/flexmi/index.md

-# Parsing XML documents as EMF models with Flexmi
+# Flexmi

-Flexmi is an implementation of [EMF's Resource interface](http://download.eclipse.org/modeling/emf/emf/javadoc/2.4.3/org/eclipse/emf/ecore/resource/Resource.html) that can parse XML documents as instances of Ecore metamodels in a fuzzy manner.
-For example it can parse the following XML document (`messaging.flexmi`):
+Flexmi is a **permissive and reflective textual syntax for creating models conforming to Ecore metamodels**.
+Flexmi is XML-based and offers features such as fuzzy matching of XML tags and attributes to Ecore class/feature names, support for embedding EOL expressions in models and for defining and instantiating model element templates.
+For example, the following XML document (`messaging.flexmi`):

 ```xml
 <?xml version="1.0"?>